 In pursuit of a true liberal arts education, the Division of Humanities seeks to combine coursework at YHC with opportunities for learning across subjects and across the world.
 The Division of Humanities sponsors trips within the United States and abroad in which students can both travel and receive class credit.

-Third Annual Popular Culture Association of Canada conference - May 2013
+Fourth Annual Popular Culture Association of Canada Conference/Cultural Studies Association Annual Conference

-In 2012, The Media Studies Research Collective (MSRC) was formed to facilitate and support collaborative student-faculty scholarship at Young Harris College.
-The MSRC examines the intersections of culture, politics, and information technology to better understand the key issues that affect our mediated world today.
+In 2012, YHC's Media Studies Research Collective (MSRC) was formed to facilitate and support collaborative student-faculty scholarship.
+The MSRC examines the intersections of culture, politics and information technology to better understand the key issues that affect our mediated world today.
 Working with honors students in Communication Studies, Dr. Chris Richardson directs large-scale research initiatives that aim to be presented at international conferences and published in peer-reviewed academic journals.

-In May 2012, with the generous support of The Division of Humanities, students co-authored a paper and travelled to Niagara Falls, Ontario to attend the Third Annual Popular Culture Association of Canada conference from May 8-11, 2013.
-This trip allowed promising undergraduates to experience an intensive professional academic environment, exposing them to cutting-edge work in the field and demonstrating how their research can be applied in practice.
-Young Harris College was well represented at the conference, signifying its commitment to critical research and enriching undergraduate experiences.
-The MSRC hopes to continue this practice in the years to come, building YHC’s reputation internationally for outstanding research, enriching undergraduate experiences, and excellence in teaching.
+These trips have allowed promising undergraduates to experience an intensive professional academic environment, exposing them to cutting-edge work in the field and demonstrating how their research can be applied in practice.
+The MSRC hopes to continue this practice in the years to come, building YHC’s reputation internationally for outstanding research, enriching undergraduate experiences and excellence in teaching.

-Study Abroad in Ireland: Finding Our Roots - Summer 2013
+Study Abroad in Ireland: Finding Our Roots - 2013

 Study Abroad in Ireland: Finding Our Roots," a new interdisciplinary cluster designed to fulfill a variety of students’ needs, had a very successful first run in May 2013.
 We pored over the Book of Kells in Trinity College Library; got a behind-the-scenes tour of Ireland’s National Theatre, the Abbey; learned to surf on the West Coast in the small village of Strandhill; hiked up to Carrowkeel, the Neolithic cairns in County Sligo; and watched the seals play off the coast of the Aran Islands.
 It was glorious.